Skip to main content

 • 1 ‘ointment’ VMP having the new drug form of transdermal ointment

-• a number of special order ‘ointment’ products that currently have the route of transdermal will have this route removed and the route of ‘Route of administration not applicable’ applied - these VMPs will then retain the existing form of ‘ointment’
+• a number of special order ‘ointment’ products that had the route of transdermal had this route removed and the route of ‘Route of administration not applicable’ applied - these VMPs then retained the existing form of ‘ointment’

-• 3 other ‘ointment’ VMPs that currently have the route of transdermal will have this route removed and the route of cutaneous added (as they are applied to obtain a local effect) and these will become cutaneous ointments.
+• 3 other ‘ointment’ VMPs that had the route of transdermal had this route removed and the route of cutaneous added (as they are applied to obtain a local effect) and these became cutaneous ointments.

 We are planning for the ‘<DRUG_FORM>’ changes to be made in 2 phases.
-Phase 1 is expected to take place towards the end of 2023 and will consist of:
+Phase 1 took place for the TRUD extract Monday 20 November 2023 and consisted of:

 • Capsule